awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-considerations.md

 1. Associate one or more Amazon VPCs with the private hosted zone\.
 Route 53 Resolver uses the private hosted zone to route DNS queries in the specified VPCs\.

 1. Create records in each hosted zone\.
 Records in the public hosted zone control how internet traffic is routed, and records in the private hosted zone control how traffic is routed in your Amazon VPCs\.
 If you need to perform name resolution of both your VPC and on\-premises workloads, you can use Route 53 Resolver\.
-For more information, see [Resolving DNS queries between VPCs and your network](resolver.md)\.
+For more information, see [What is Amazon Route 53 Resolver?](resolver.md)\.

 **Public and private hosted zones that have overlapping namespaces**
 If you have private and public hosted zones that have overlapping namespaces, such as example\.com and accounting\.example\.com, Resolver routes traffic based on the most specific match\.
 When users are logged into an EC2 instance in an Amazon VPC that you have associated with the private hosted zone, here's how Route 53 Resolver handles DNS queries: